mauriciopoppe/blog/site/content/notes/computer-graphics/surface-shading.md

 title: "Surface Shading"
 date: 2016-06-03 13:46:07
 summary: |
-  Surface shading is a process to color a surface.
-In computer graphic applications, this is done to mimic how objects look in real life.
-This article covers the variables used by shading models and the flat shading model.
+  Surface shading colors a surface to mimic how objects look in real life.
+This article covers the variables shared by shading models, then the models themselves: flat, Lambertian diffuse, Blinn-Phong specular, and ambient.
 image: /images/ray-tracing!blinn-phong.jpg
 references:
   - https://thebookofshaders.com